 Calling all the family wasn't easy.
 Packing his stuff was really hard.
 Driving his car home was almost impossible.
 And getting to his house alone was super f**king painful.
 I vaguely remember something on the radio about Liz Truss resigning but it didn't register.

 In the weeks that have followed, as a freelancer, I haven't had the luxury of grieving.
 I still can't breathe properly, and I think it might be something to do with my workload.
 It is INTENSE.
 My clients have been amazing, extending deadlines and forgiving some lateness...
 But I still have more than 40 articles on my plate.
 And that's just some of the work.
 And I'm so broke now.
 It's crazy.

 Since I was in the hospital with Grandad, I missed the VAT return date.
-So now, I have to pay a 15% fine too.
+So now, I have to pay a 10% fine too.
 Oh yay.
-I'm contesting this in a small claims court, which is another massive headache.
+I'm appealing, which is another massive headache.
 Honestly, everything hurts.
 I have no savings anymore, nothing in my business account...
 But £4k is overdue in VAT.
 No matter how much I work, it will be a while before I can spend the money on something for me, or take a break to rebuild my soul.

 Being a freelancer is TOUGH.
 There is no denying that.
 You've just got to carry on.
 Keep going.

 Right now, I need to find my way back.
 Get back to writing my blog, and wanting to explore the world of finance with passion.
 I still can't breathe properly.
 The past two months don't even feel real.
 Just this strange sad numbness.
 I lost my grandad - my rock.
 The person I would usually turn to when I need support.
 He's gone.